Last updated July, 2020

 Hey Canada!
 This section helps you compare the features of these products to help you choose the best option for you!
 Click on the product name to jump down to that specific review.

 Battery life might not be important to you if you have a smaller house, or if you're the type that keeps a regular cleaning schedule and does one area of the house at a time.
 If you're like us (aka normal!) when your house is finally dirty enough you can't stand it any more, it's time for a deep clean where every inch of the house needs your cordless vacuum.
-We've found that the 30 minute battery live on our Dyson V7 motorhead lasts long enough for our 3 bedroom house.
+We've found that the 30 minute battery life on our Dyson V7 motorhead lasts long enough for our 3 bedroom house as long as you aren't doing a deep clean behind every dresser and under every bed sort of vacuum.

 Powerful cordless vacuums make noise as they suck lots of air through, and most of these are really very close to each other in sound volume.
 If you have a pet or child that's particularly sensitive to noise, then you may need to pay special attention to these ratings.